Major League Baseball transactions: Trades

 As of 1945, teams may trade only players currently under contract.
 Trades between two or more major-league teams may freely occur at any time during a window that opens two days after the starting date of the final game of the most recent World Series and closes at 4 pm Eastern Daylight Time (UTC 2000) on July 31.
 MLB had allowed trades during the month of August if players cleared waivers, but August trades involving players on a team's 40-man reserve list were eliminated after the 2018 season per the Official Major League Rules, 9(b)(3).

 Unlike in the NFL, NHL, MLS, and the NBA, teams may not trade draft choices (with the exception of competitive balance draft selections, which can be traded as explained below), but may purchase the rights to Rule 5 Draft Picks.

 Beginning with the 2012 season, MLB allows one specific class of draft picks to be traded.
-As part of a newly signed collective bargaining agreement between MLB and its players' union, each team is allocated a "bonus pool"—a set amount of money it can use to sign its draft picks for that year.
+As part of a signed collective bargaining agreement between MLB and its players' union, each team is allocated a "bonus pool"—a set amount of money it can use to sign its draft picks for that year.
 Teams that go over their threshold can be penalized by losing one or more future draft picks.
 Those forfeited draft picks will eventually end up in the possession of small-revenue teams, which can then trade them if they wish.
 The first picks awarded under this scheme were for the 2013 draft.

 If a player has been on an active major league roster for 10 full seasons and on one team for the last five, he may not be traded to another team without his consent (known as the 10 & 5 rule).
 Additionally, some players negotiate to have no-trade clauses in their contracts that have the same effect.

 In some trades, one of the components is a "player to be named later" which usually turns out to be a minor league player.
 The unnamed player is included as part of a trade when the teams cannot immediately agree on a specific player or when the player is not yet eligible to be traded.
 In these cases, the player in question must be named within six months.
 Cash or some other consideration may be exchanged in lieu of the player to be named later.
 For example, during the 1994 Major League Baseball strike, the Minnesota Twins traded Dave Winfield to the Cleveland Indians at the trade deadline.
 Among the conditions of the trade were that if the Indians played no more games in 1994, "Indians general manager John Hart must write a check for $100 made out to the Minnesota Twins and take Twins general manager Andy MacPhail out to dinner."